ZobaOkafor/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 11 script: Adds excute permission to all subdirectories in the current directory for the owner, the group and other users.

 Task 12 script: Creates a directory in the working directoty 'my_dir' with 751 permissions.

+Task 13 script: Changes the group owner for the file 'hello' to 'school.

+Task 14 script:	Changes the owner and group to 'vincent' and 'staff' respectively.

+Task 15 script: Changes the owner and group of the symbolic link to 'vincent' and 'staff' respectively.

+Task 16 script: This script changes the owner of the file 'hello' to 'betty' only if it is owned by the user 'guillaume'.

+Task 17 script: Plays the StarWars IV episode in the terminal.